-- Nourish – The Nourish Study is a nutrition research study that provides healthy meals to breastfeeding moms less than 4.5 months postpartum with a BMI over 30.
+- Nourish – The Nourish Study is a nutrition research study that provides healthy meals to moms with a BMI over 30 who are breastfeeding their 4-month old.
 Meals and a 3-month supply of diapers will be provided for participation.

 - Beginnings Follow-Up – Previous Beginnings study participants are invited back to the Arkansas Children’s Nutrition Center for a follow-up study.
 These study participants, who were previously monitored until age 6, will be asked to return to the Center and ACH at age 14 for one visit, which may be broken down into several days depending on their schedule.